Irrelon/ForerunnerDB/readme.md

 ## Version 1.2.4

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL database for your browser.
-It supports the same queries and methods as MongoDB and runs on browsers and Node.js.
+It supports the same query language as MongoDB and runs on browsers and Node.js.

 ## License
-Forerunner is free for use if you are using it for non-commmercial, non-governmental and non-profit use.
+Forerunner is free for use if you are using it for non-commercial, non-governmental and non-profit use.
 If you are doing something commercial please visit the license page to see which license best suits your requirements: http://www.forerunnerdb.com/#pricingboxes

 ## Download
 If you are using Node.js (or have it installed) you can use NPM to download ForerunnerDB via: